walid-rehamnia/gpt-2-fine-tuning-on-Wikitext/Readme.md

 | **TER score**                         | 91.66                | 93.06                |
 | **CHRF score**                        | 17.76                | 16.56                |
 | **METEOR score**                      | -                    | -                    |

+#### Discussion:

+From the comparison table and the training charts, several key points emerge:
+* Model Size: As expected, LoRA fine-tuning significantly reduces the model size, resulting in a 6.15 MB model compared to 479 MB for full fine-tuning.
+This reduction is due to the fact that LoRA only trains a small set of additional parameters, while the rest of the pre-trained weights remain frozen.
+* Training Time and Memory Usage: LoRA fine-tuning offers notable efficiency gains in both training time and memory usage.
+It completes the training in 2,851.43 seconds (compared to 3,694.07 seconds for full fine-tuning) and reduces GPU memory consumption by over 95%.
+This demonstrates the practicality of LoRA in resource-constrained environments, such as when training on consumer hardware with limited GPU memory.
+* Losses and Performance:
+   * Both models exhibit convergence, but the full fine-tuning achieves slightly better training loss (0.3004 vs. 0.3706).
+However, the validation loss difference between the two approaches is minimal, indicating comparable generalization ability.
+   * The BLEU and SacreBLEU scores are very close between both approaches with slight upper hand to the full tuning approach, indicating comparable quality of text generation.
+However, both models score quite low on these metrics, suggesting potential more hyper parameterization and finetuning.
+   * ROUGE, TER, and CHRF scores also reveal minimal differences between the two methods, indicating that LoRA fine-tuning is competitive in terms of quality.
+   * Due to time constraints, the METEOR score was not included, but the evaluation code is ready to be executed.
+* Limitations:
+   * Due to hardware limitations (Intel i7-8750H and NVIDIA GTX 1060), training was performed on only 10% of the original dataset.
+This likely impacted the models' performance and scores.
+   * Additional training epochs and hyperparameter optimization would likely improve both methods' performance.

 ## Reproducibility instrcutions: